RouzbehHaghighi/SLB_AIDC_Game/README.md

 ---

-## V. Equilibrium Existence and Uniqueness
+## IV.
+Equilibrium Existence and Uniqueness

 Companion material for *"A Stackelberg–Nash Framework for Second-Life Battery Investment under AI Data-Center Load Growth and Carbon Policy in MISO."* This note expands the uniqueness statement that appears in compressed form in the manuscript: it documents the argument and the two numerical checks that back it, so the paper itself can keep the two-sentence summary.